wei-provable/midi-player/README.md

-# MIDI Player
+# Retro Beats

-A web-based MIDI player built with Next.js and SpessaSynth.
+A retro-style MIDI player built with Next.js and SpessaSynth.
 This application allows you to play MIDI files in your browser with high-quality sound synthesis.

 ## Features